GenAI Case Study

 Beyond IP and data, the fourth phase addressed governance provisions specific to the regulated European insurance sector.

+Solvency II alignment.
 European insurers operate under Solvency II, which imposes governance requirements on outsourced critical functions.
-If the AI claims analysis system constitutes a "critical or important function" under Solvency II (which it likely does, given its role in claims processing), the outsourcing arrangement must meet specific regulatory standards: the insurer must retain full oversight of the outsourced function; the consultant must cooperate with regulatory examinations; the insurer must be able to terminate the arrangement without disrupting the function; and the arrangement must be documented and available for regulatory review.
-The advisory team ensured all four requirements were addressed in the restructured SOW and contract.
+If the AI claims analysis system constitutes a “critical or important function” under Solvency II (which it likely does, given its role in claims processing), the outsourcing arrangement must meet specific regulatory standards.
+The insurer must retain full oversight.
+The consultant must cooperate with regulatory examinations.
+The insurer must be able to terminate without disrupting the function.
+And the arrangement must be documented and available for regulatory review.

-Insurers using AI for claims and underwriting decisions face increasing regulatory scrutiny around model explainability — the ability to explain how an AI model reached a particular decision.
-The EU AI Act classifies certain insurance AI applications as "high-risk," requiring transparency, human oversight, and documentation.
-The advisory team added provisions requiring the consulting firm to deliver model explainability documentation, bias testing results, and human-in-the-loop decision architecture — ensuring the AI system can be deployed in compliance with both current and emerging EU regulatory requirements.
+Model governance and explainability.
+Insurers using AI for claims and underwriting decisions face increasing regulatory scrutiny around model explainability.
+The EU AI Act classifies certain insurance AI applications as “high-risk,” requiring transparency, human oversight, and documentation.
+The advisory team added provisions requiring the consulting firm to deliver model explainability documentation, bias testing results, and human-in-the-loop decision architecture.

 Regulatory AreaRequirementContract Provision

-Solvency II — outsourcingOversight, regulatory access, termination rightsFull oversight; regulatory examination cooperation; termination without disruption
+Solvency II — outsourcingOversight, regulatory access, termination rightsFull oversight; examination cooperation; termination without disruption

-GDPR — data processingDPA, purpose limitation, minimisation, deletionArticle 28-compliant DPA; 30-day deletion; sub-processor controls
+GDPR — data processingDPA, purpose limitation, minimisation, deletionArticle 28 DPA; 30-day deletion; sub-processor controls

 EIOPA Guidelines — digital governanceAI governance framework for insurersModel documentation; ongoing monitoring; audit trail

-National insurance regulationVaries by operating countryCompliance commitment for each jurisdiction of operation
+National insurance regulationVaries by operating countryCompliance commitment per jurisdiction

-The insurer secured the right to audit the consulting firm's compliance with all contractual, data protection, and regulatory provisions — at any time during and for 24 months after the engagement.
+Audit rights and documentation.
+The insurer secured the right to audit the consulting firm’s compliance with all contractual, data protection, and regulatory provisions at any time during and for 24 months after the engagement.
 The consulting firm must maintain complete project documentation, model development records, data processing logs, and security incident records available for inspection.
-For an insurer that may face supervisory review of its AI deployment, these audit rights ensure defensible records exist regardless of the consultant's cooperation.

 07